- Prevention policy

 Cancer Council recommends that workplaces have comprehensive sun protection strategies, as outlined in this position statement.

-This position statement provides information about how much UV radiation is generally transmitted through car windscreens and side windows before and after tinting, and raises some limitations of tinting.
-It contains broader sun protection advice for people who spend long periods in a car during summer.
+This position statement provides information about the transmission of UV radiation through car windscreens and side windows before and after tinting.
 It also touches on the transmission of UV radiation through house and office window glass